Nemiah Wilson

-Nemiah Wilson (born April 6, 1943) is an American former professional football player who was a defensive back in the American Football League (AFL) and National Football League (NFL).
-He played college football for the Grambling State Tigers, and played professionally in the AFL for the Denver Broncos from 1965 through 1967, and then for the AFL's Oakland Raiders in from 1968 through 1974, time which included the 1970 merger between the AFL and the NFL.
+Nemiah Wilson Jr. (born April 6, 1943) is an American former professional football player who was a defensive back in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Grambling State Tigers, and played professionally in the AFL for the Denver Broncos from 1965 through 1967, and then for the AFL's Oakland Raiders from 1968 through 1974, time which included the 1970 merger between the AFL and the NFL.
 He finished his career playing one final season for the Chicago Bears in 1975.
-He was the oldest American Football League All-Star in 1967.